-Deaf Women's History
+Deaf Women's Herstory

-It’s Women’s HerStory Month!
+It’s Women’s Herstory Month!

 Established in 1982 as “Women’s History Week,” congress eventually graduated the national celebrations to a month-long affair in 1987 due to petitioning by the National Women’s History Project.
-From then on, Presidents Clinton to Obama have annually reaffirmed March 1- 31 as National Women’s History Month.
+From then on, Presidents Clinton to Obama has annually reaffirmed March 1- 31 as National Women’s History Month.

 Deaf Women’s History deserves to be in the spotlight too